 The Lord Bishop of Durham: My Lords, the Covid-19 crisis has amplified child poverty.
 The welcome measures that raised UC and increased LHA show that radical government action is possible, but they have highlighted two policies as unfair.
 The first is the two-child limit.
 Recent events demonstrate life’s unpredictability.
 It exposes the flawed view of how the two-child limit policy was set up.
 Children should not be penalised for changing circumstances.
 Up to 60,000 families may find themselves affected in the coming weeks.
 Next week, the Church of England and CPAG will publish a report exploring the policy’s impact on these families.
 Continue reading “Bishop of Durham: Covid-19 crisis has amplified child poverty, we should suspend benefit cap and two-child limit”

-On 10th October 2018 the Bishop of Durham, Revd Paul Butler, received a written answer on the Vulnerable Persons Resettlement Scheme:
+On 28th April 2020 the Bishop of Durham, Rt Revd Paul Butler, received a written answer to a question on early years childcare and coronavirus:

 The Lord Bishop of Durham: HL3310 To ask Her Majesty’s Government what assessment they have made of the (1) short-, and (2) long-term, financial impact of the COVID-19 pandemic on early years childcare providers in receipt of local authority funding who have restricted access to the Job Retention Scheme.
 [T]

 Continue reading “Bishop of Durham asks Government about impact of coronavirus on early years childcare providers”

 On 1st & 20th April 2020 the Bishop of Durham, Rt Revd Paul Butler, received answers to written questions on the immigration health surcharge: